 Headaches, Nausea, Difficulty Sleeping, Vomiting, Loss of Appetite, Fatigue / Tiredness, Rapid Pulse, Shortness of breath, Diarrhea.
 Most people won’t feel all of them.
 Headaches, difficulty sleeping and fatigue are the most common.

-• How many people are affected by altitude sickness in the mountains of Colorado?
+• How many people are affected by altitude sickness in the mountains of the western U.S.?

 At least 4 out of 10 people will have some noticeable symptoms of altitude sickness when visiting the mountains of the western U.S. and Colorado.
 When coming from sea level, all guests will benefit from using oxygen during their stay.

 • When should I use oxygen?

 Research suggests that the more you use it, the better.
 Using it for 2-5 minutes (store bought cans) won’t give much of a benefit.
 We recommend 30-45 minutes at a time a few times a day.
 For example, grab a book, check some e-mails or watch a movie while having some oxygen.
 The easiest, most convenient and most effective way is to use the oxygen while you are sleeping.

 • Can I use Oxygen with my CPAP machine?

 Yes.
 We have an attachment that will allow you to connect oxygen to your CPAP machines.
 Always consult your doctor to ensure it is the right thing to do.

 • When will I be billed for the oxygen?

 We will charge your credit card to reserve the oxygen machine.
 Payment is necessary to confirm your reservation.
 If you can’t make your trip and need to cancel (we know you area already bummed), so we refund 100%.

 • Will my insurance pay for the rental or purchase of this system?

 We do not bill insurance companies.
 That being said, your best recourse is to contact your insurance agent to determine if it will compensate for the oxygen machine.
 Usually they do not for short-term needs or for travel.
 We do provide you with a receipt, which you can be submitted.
 Payment from insurers is between you and the insurer.

 • What is your cancellation policy?